-Q: Are screws, SutureTaks, Bio-Composite Screws, SwiveLocks, PushLocks, Pec button or Dog Bone Buttons considered implants or anchors?
+Q: Are screws, SutureTak® anchors, Bio-Composite™ screws, SwiveLocks® anchors, PushLocks® anchors, Pec or Dog Bone Buttons considered implants or anchors?
 What HCPCS code options are available to bill the private commercial insurer?
-HCPCS C1713

-A: Anchor for opposing bone-to-bone or soft tissue-to-bone (C1713) - Implantable pins and/or screws that are used to oppose soft tissue-to-bone, tendon-to-bone, or bone-to-bone.
+A: HCPCS C1713.
+Yes.
+Those products are considered implants or anchors.
+The appropriate HCPCS code for billing the private commercial insurer is C1713 (Anchor/screw for opposing bone-to-bone or soft tissue-to-bone [Implantable]), tendon-to-bone, or bone-to-bone.
 Screws and buttons oppose tissues via drilling as follows: soft tissue-to-bone, tendon-to-bone, or bone-to-bone fixation.
 Pins are inserted or drilled into bone, principally with the intent to facilitate stabilization or oppose bone-to-bone.
-Includes - orthopaedic plates with accompanying washers and nuts and synthetic bone substitutes that may be used to fill bony void or gaps (i.e., bone substitute implanted into a bony defect created from trauma or surgery).
+Includes - orthopedic plates with accompanying washers and nuts and synthetic bone substitutes that may be used to fill bony void or gaps (ie, bone substitute implanted into a bony defect created from trauma or surgery).

-Q: What HCPCS code is appropriate when billing for instruments, Scorpion Needle or positioners?
+Q: What HCPCS code is appropriate when billing for instruments, Scorpion™ needles or positioners?

 Q: Can you provide any guidance on HCPCS code Q4125 assignment?
 Is this code appropriate for skin sub graft applications and soft tissue procedures?

-A: Use a CPT Code and code what was performed.
-Some examples are 28285, 28308, 28270 or 28899 (unlisted) Modifiers, such as -22 (increased procedural services), may be useful when there is a significant increase in the time, complexity and/or resources required for a procedure, as documented in the medical record.
+A: CPT codes 28285, 28308, 28270 or 28899 (unlisted) may be appropriate for documenting this repair.
+Modifiers, such as -22 (increased procedural services), may be useful when there is a significant increase in the time, complexity and/or resources required for a procedure, as documented in the medical record.

 A: CPT coding pathways are always determined by the physician and are based on the actual procedure performed and the documented medical record.
 The choice of code must be made by the physician and may differ depending on the details of the individual case.

-Q: Could you please tell me if there is a HCPCS code associated with your SpeedBridge implant system?
+Q: Is there a HCPCS code associated with your SpeedBridge™ implant system?

-Q: What is the HCPCS code for item AR-2257 TightRope Repair Kit?
+Q: What is the HCPCS code for the TightRope® Repair Kit (AR-2257)?